 Athetoid CP can also affect facial muscles.
 Children may have a hard time controlling their lips and tongue, resulting in difficulties speaking, excessive drooling, and facial tics.

-If your child has athetoid cerebral palsy or suffers from other severe disorders, his or her condition may be due to the negligence of a medical professional.
+If your child has athetoid cerebral palsy or suffers from another severe disorder, his or her condition may be due to the negligence of a medical professional.

 At the Michigan medical malpractice law firm of Sommers Schwartz, we proudly represent families who have fallen victim to a doctor’s negligence.
 Our team of dedicated personal injury lawyers is regarded as an authority in birth-related injury lawsuits across the United States.
 To schedule a free consultation, call 800-783-0989.